eightants/eightants/README.md

   [Visit Whisperify](https://whisperify.net/) or [read the documentation](https://whisperify.net/documentation).

 - **[carlos](https://github.com/eightants/carlos)**<br/>
   Exploring Spotify's machine learning personalization algorithms, implementing them with Python and JavaScript, and creating writeups for each study in Jupyter notebooks.
-The ML component for Whisperify, recreating Spotify's taste profile.
+The ML component for Whisperify aiming to recreate Spotify's taste profile.

 - **[Spotify Duotone Filter with Canvas API](https://gist.github.com/6286d8a69cccf9304871c867a9144e19)**<br/>
   An concise and efficient way to apply the Spotify duotone effect on images in `<canvas>` elements for download. <br/>